Science and technology in Kazakhstan: Kazakhstan 2030 Strategy

-It is estimated that, by 2006, two-thirds of Kazakh firms were privately owned.
+It is estimated that by 2006, two-thirds of Kazakh firms were privately owned.
 Prices in Kazakhstan are almost completely market-based and banking and other financial institutions are much better established than elsewhere in the region.
 The government can dialogue with private enterprises through Atameken, an association of more than 1 000 enterprises from different sectors, and with foreign investors through the Foreign Investors’ Council, set up in 1998.
 Kazakhstan nevertheless remains attached to state-led capitalism, with state-owned companies remaining dominant in strategic industries.
-When the global financial crisis hit in 2008, the Kazakh government reacted by stepping up its involvement in the economy, even though it had created a wealth fund, Samruk−Kazyna, the same year to further the privatization of state-controlled businesses.
+During the 2008 financial crisis, the Kazakh government increased its involvement in the economy, even though it had created a wealth fund, Samruk−Kazyna, the same year to further the privatization of state-controlled businesses.